hydephp/develop/docs/getting-started/architecture-concepts.md

 ```

 > Note that the `_site` directory is emptied every time you run the `hyde build` command.
-> It's intended that you keep the directory out of your VCS, for example by adding it to your .gitignore file.

 ## File Autodiscovery